APatelUIUC/MobilePenroseTiler/web/README.md

-## Mobile Penrose Tiler (web app)
+## Mobile Tiling Studio (web app)

-This directory contains the Next.js implementation of the Penrose tiler UI.
-The app uses the App Router, Tailwind CSS, and TypeScript.
+This directory contains the Next.js implementation of the tiling playground.
+The app offers Penrose, triangular, checkerboard, and hexagonal tilings with per-pattern controls, Tailwind styling, and TypeScript types throughout.

 ### Scripts